Why study an Economics degree?

 One of the top-ranked universities in the UK, The University of Nottingham is ranked 5th for Economics (Times and Sunday Times Good University Guide 2017).
 Nottingham's School of Economics is committed to high-quality research and contemporary economic thinking, and has the highest rate of student satisfaction for Economics out of all the Russell Group universities (National Student Survey 2016).

 The University of York has one of the largest Economics departments in the UK, and is ranked in the top 15 in the subject area (Complete University Guide 2017).
 International students can choose to study from a variety of related subjects, from Economics and Finance to Economics and Philosophy.

 In Scotland, the University of Glasgow is a highly-regarded university for Economics degrees and it is ranked in the top 20 in the UK (Times and Sunday Times 2017).
 Economics at Glasgow dates back to the 18th century, when Adam Smith, the "father of modern economics", was a Professor at the University.

 Another esteemed university ranked within the top 20 for Economics is the University of Birmingham (Times and Sunday Times 2017).
 Birmingham has a renowned, research-led Economics department, and its degrees are taught by leading economists.

 Bournemouth University (BU) also offers numerous Economics degrees, and has long-standing relationships with companies in the industry, such as JP Morgan and Santander.
 BU encourages its students to take work placements with its industry partners, giving students the opportunity to gain real-world experience while studying.

 How to study Economics in the UK

 Kaplan offers degree preparation courses for international students looking to study abroad at a UK university.
-Browse your education options and start on your path towards an Economics degree.
+Find Economics degrees in the UK and start on your path towards a future in Economics.